robert-szeto/data210_git_basics/README.md

 pwd - returns the current working directory.

 touch - creates a new file without needing to open it. touch newfilename

+Git Commands:

+status - shows status of files in current directory compared to the repository.
+Files in red have been changed and these changes have not been added.
+Files in green have been changed and these changes have been added.

+add - Adds the changes in the given file(s) to the commit. can use the argument . to select all files.

+commit - commits any changes made to the local repository.
+Flags -m - adds a message to the commit

+push - pushes any local commits from your local repository to the central repository.